KESQ-TV: Expansion under NPG

 Fitts reached a deal to sell KESQ-TV to its current owner, the News-Press & Gazette Company of St. Joseph, Missouri, for $19.4 million in late 1995.

 Under NPG, KESQ-TV's operation expanded to include additional low-power TV stations.
 KUNA-LP, a Telemundo affiliate, launched in 1997.
 In 1998, NPG entered into a local marketing agreement to run KDFX-LP, the low-power Fox affiliate in Palm Springs; it started that station's first local newscast.
 A local affiliate of The WB followed in 2000.
 In 2012, NPG bought KPSP-CD, the local CBS affiliate.
 In 2013, KESQ-TV moved into a new state-of-the-art studio in Thousand Palms.

 While in the later years under Fitts, KESQ had briefly run a radio station (920 AM), it returned to the field again when 1400 AM, previously KUNA, was bought by the station and flipped to sports as KESQ at the end of 1997.

 In the late 1990s, KESQ-TV flirted with another kind of expansion.
 In 1996, the station received FCC approval to move its transmitter to a spot in the San Jacinto Mountains, which would have increased its coverage area to include much of western Riverside County and San Bernardino County.
 Riverside County was looking for a station to increase coverage of the local area beyond what Los Angeles stations offered.
 However, the problem posed a puzzle to the station.
 The expanded coverage would be entirely in the Los Angeles television market, and ABC threatened KESQ with disaffiliation were the move to come to fruition and cut into the market of its KABC-TV.
 The local chapter of the Sierra Club also objected to the site on environmental grounds; these two challenges doomed the proposal.

 The station shut down its analog signal on June 12, 2009, as part of the digital television transition in the United States.

-Programming

-Syndicated programming

-As of September 2022, Syndicated programming on KESQ includes Access Hollywood, Extra and Inside Edition.